Game Design : Creating Dynamic 2D Water Effects in Unity

 before that checks the mass of the object, and add a force or velocity

-to make it float in the water.
+to your rigidbody2D to make it float in the water.

 0 comments: